Review of Dhalgren (1975)

 Outside the skeleton of masturbatory self-insertion and what is required to establish symbolism and social commentary, there is very little plot, but there is a lot of tone and theme.
 The prose is painstakingly crafted and highly reflective, but not good.
 The gang members tend to speak like their equivalents in the Elvis vehicle King Creole (1958), only swearing more.
 There is a fat literary conceit in the novel’s circular structure, where Kidd (Chip) eventually becomes the author of a half-written journal he finds, and the novel’s last sentence is also its first sentence as in Finnegans Wake (1939).
 From the Joycean style of the book, the namedropping of The Female Man (1975) and the fact that Delany, like Joanna Russ, became a literary academic, I conclude that Dhalgren was conceived mainly to follow then-current trends among US literati, while processing Delany’s personal hangups.
 It is, in part, a book about writing, and the author openly interrogates almost every part of it, including the egotistical fantasy of Kidd’s success as a poet, which the character Frank points out is not credible.
 This does not explain why the book sold extremely well.

 The primary mode of Delany’s deconstruction is transgression: He dwells on blood, faeces, semen, drugs, race hatred and dirt in general.
-Most of this was omitted by writers like Asimov, Clarke and, to a lesser extent, Heinlein.
+Most of this was omitted by writers like Asimov, Clarke and, to a lesser extent, Sturgeon and Heinlein.
 This could explain the scandal and the sales.
 Some fans of the book maintain that the sex scenes in particular are de-aesthetized, implying that Delany meant to use smut to alienate and offend the viewer for some higher purpose, but such Brechtianism would not be punk and is not nobler than titillation.
 I think Delany meant the sex scenes as pornography, in line with the other elements of wish fulfillment in Kidd’s life: His implausible success in his dual career, which he attributes, uselessly, to a “reality” that will “distort” to make him “a hero”.

 Some of the sex-adjacent motifs, including one scene where Kidd flirts and gets an erection while he is cleaning a child’s corpse, have the air of confessional literature rather than pornography, which would imply a deeper kind of punk honesty than the less explicit sexual fantasies of Robert E. Howard or even Heinlein’s contemporary adult-facing work.
 I see some value in extreme honesty, but it is dull and incompatible with the aforementioned wish fulfillment.
 There is some historical importance in the prominent mere inclusion of non-cishet sexualities without moral condemnation, which is functionally unrelated to the grotesquerie.

 Omitting solutions and consequences is not an effective form of deconstruction.
 Delany doesn’t stop there.
-The huge red sun over Bellona might seem, at first glance, to suggest worldbuilding or a mystery.
+The huge red sun over Bellona might seem, at first glance, to suggest worldbuilding or setup.
 It could have meant something like The Drifting Classroom (1972) and could have had a cause as in that narrative.
 It could also have been an eerie portent in the mode of myth, like the black sun of The Last Man (1826).
 It would then have been a mystery, but in fact it is quickly contradicted to the point of losing all meaning.
 No part of the localized apocalypse in Bellona is ever explained or cast as explainable in the light of any hypothesis, nor is anything portended.
 All of it, including the shifting of time and space, is self-contradictory.
 As one character puts it, “here, conclusion itself is superfluous”, because reason is not applicable to the story.
 There is no key to the mystery of the local apocalypse because there is no mystery; stuff just happens for no reason, as with the non-sfnal “Daphne bit”.

 I don’t think Delany was trolling.
 I think that he wrote the book as a narcissistic exercise in extended anti-lyrical prose poetry, and there are faint glimmers of interest in that.
 It’s genuinely resonant with the state of the USA at the time, albeit in cynical caricature, wallowing in angst, pessimism and self-importance.
 As the non-realist bestseller of its day, it corresponds loosely to Stranger in a Strange Land (1961) and therefore has its place in history.
 At a third of its length it would probably have been worth reading.